italomaia03/compass-challenge-week4/README.md

 ## Running locally

-After performing the installation, run the following command to run the application:
+After performing the instalation, run the following command to run the application:

 ```bash
   npm run start